How Do Hidden Web Trackers Put My Privacy at Risk?

 In addition, you can use a private browsing mode like incognito in your browser of choice.
 Though not entirely foolproof, this will prevent your browsing history and cookies from being stored on your device.
 You can also install ad blockers and anti-tracking extensions to protect your privacy further.

 But even if you take all of these precautions, you're not entirely safe from being monitored in the digital world.
-As much as we'd like to think otherwise, the truth is that our online privacy is slowly but surely eroding.
+As much as we'd like to think otherwise, the truth is you can track and compare but our online privacy is slowly eroding.

 While we may take solace in opting out of some forms of tracking, it's only a matter of time before we're forced to give up even more of our privacy in exchange for the convenience of being online.